The latest national and international news from BBC Radio 4.

 Natasha Baker, para dressage rider, on her experience of the Paralympics.

-2/5 Katharina's employers become involved and are agitated by the lurid tabloid headlines.
+2/5 Katharina's employers are agitated by lurid tabloid headlines, but she remains defensive.

 7/24 Brett Westwood asks if film-makers put anything back in terms of wildlife conservation.